 Apart from the concept of the real, R, which we have already accepted as a primitive, the sphere of reality does not require any new foundational concepts.
 The foundational concepts of the sphere of reality are those of the sphere of thought, subtracting the epistemological concept of transmission (TM) and adding the foundational concepts provided by science.
-These foundational concepts, which will be found if and when science finishes its task, will join the foundational concepts of the sphere of thought and together they will constitute the second metaphysic.
+These foundational concepts, which will be found if and when science finishes its task, will join the foundational concepts of the sphere of thought and together they will constitute the Second Metaphysic.
 We have dwelt on the elementary postulates of that metaphysic above, in our discussion of the sphere of thought.
 It should be emphasized once more: The foundational concepts of the sphere of reality are not necessarily those of the sphere of thought, but the latter are the foundational concepts from which any researcher must set out, and by which he or she can study reality.
-That study can be carried out only by the use of the basic cognitive tools, also enumerated above, and which also constitute a part of the material for a second metaphysic.
-The foundational concepts of the second metaphysic discovered by science do not necessarily overlap those of the sphere of thought, but must begin from them and must return to them.
+That study can be carried out only by the use of the basic cognitive tools, also enumerated above, and which also constitute a part of the material for a Second Metaphysic.
+The foundational concepts of the Second Metaphysic discovered by science do not necessarily overlap those of the sphere of thought, but must begin from them and must return to them.

 It appears that by this our work has been completed.
 Seemingly, here ends the role of metaphysics, and from here on is the realm of science.
 Yet, before we can summarize the main conclusions of this book and say goodbye, we have to try to say something about the fourth form of being – the noumenal.
 If anyone is reading this book at all, and if that unique person made it up to this point, I will ask of him or her a bit more patience to read the next not-too-long chapter.